pingcap/blog/tidb-5.0-a-one-stop-htap-database-solution.md

 ---
-title: 'TiDB 5.0: a One-Stop HTAP Database Solution'
+title: 'TiDB 5.0: A One-Stop HTAP Database Solution'
 author: ['Shawn Ma']
 date: 2021-06-03
 summary: TiDB 5.0 features a comprehensive HTAP solution enhanced by an MPP analytical query engine.
 This article introduces the new TiDB 5.0 HTAP architecture and how TiDB 5.0 serves various transactional & analytical hybrid workload scenarios.